ut-issl/s2e-documents/Specifications/Dynamics/Spec_RelativeOrbit.md

 3. How to use

    - Relative orbit propagation is available only when multiple satellites are simulated.
         + The sample case in S2E_CORE_OSS simulates the single satellite.
+See S2E_FF code.
    - Confirm the instance of `RelativeInformation` is the member of each satellite.
    - Set up the configuration of the `[ORBIT]` section in the `Sat.ini`.
         + Set `propagate_mode =2` to use relatibe orbit propagation